 Moving with children is stressful and emotionally difficult.
 Kids are saying goodbye to their friends and their home.
 This loss makes it hard for them to see the positive side, especially when it comes to going to a new school.

-While we’ve moved thousands of families, we don’t pretend to be experts on children.
+While Cassidy’s has moved thousands of families, we don’t pretend to be experts on children.
 But we do have some tips for you to help your children adjust to their new school, and in turn, their new home.

 1. Be Positive